fossasia/loklak_webclient/README.md

 - **ngAnnotate:** This will automatically add the correct dependency injection to any AngularJS files, as mentioned previously.
 - **Uglifyify:** This will minify the file created by Browserify and ngAnnotate.

-The resulting file (`main.min.js`) is placed inside the directory `/build/js/`.
+The resulting file (`main.js`) is placed inside the directory `/build/js/`.

 ##### Styles

 Just one task is necessary for processing our SASS files, and that is `gulp-sass`.
 This will read the `main.scss` file, processing and importing any dependencies and then minifying the result.
-This file (`main.min.css`) is placed inside the directory `/build/css/`.
+This file (`main.css`) is placed inside the directory `/build/css/`.

 ##### Images

-Any images placed within `/app/images` will be compressed via imagemin, and the compressed images will be placed within the `/build/images` directory when preparing for production.
+Any images placed within `/app/images` will be automatically copied to the `build/images` directory.
+If running `gulp prod`, they will also be compressed via imagemin.

 ##### Views